Drawings Egyptian mummy case or coffin

 Artist/Designer/Maker

-Pettigrew, Thomas Joseph - Attributed To
+Pettigrew, Thomas Joseph - Attributed to

 Production date